Copper Harbor, Michigan: 15 Best Things to Do at the Top of the U.P.

 Built in 1844, Fort Wilkins is testament to the wild times of the Copper Mining era.
 The discovery of copper in the Keweenaw Peninsula caused a “Copper Rush,” and Fort Wilkins was built as an army outpost to maintain law and order in the area.

 It’s a fascinating place and the fort offers an interesting look at what daily life was like in the mid 1840’s.
 In the summer, you’ll find as many as 40 youth dressed in period clothing, reenacting the lives of real people who had lived at the fort.
+There are also plenty of buildings including two lighthouses on the grounds for you to explore.
+There are museum exhibits as well to really help visitors understand the history of the fort.

 6. Hike Eagle River Falls and Dam